Gunfenetic/mir-mod/README.md

 be warned, the Handgun might crash your game, fixing the problem now

-1: Handun (handgunfrompaint), Its a 17 shot semi automatic pistol i drawn myself in ms paint, might crash your game, problem because of the sound or some shit idk
+1: Handgun (handgunfrompaint), Its a 17 shot semi automatic pistol i drawn myself in ms paint, might crash your game, problem because of the sound or some shit idk

 2: Combat Handgun (Tracedgun) A Gun traced from google images into paint, its a 19 shot, witht he sound coming from a glcok 19 police bodycam